 We safely arrived in Jerusalem at 6am Monday morning (2nd March).
-What a thrill to make our way up to the city of God – “come lets us go up to the mountain of the Lord”.
+What a thrill to make our way up to the city of God – “come let us go up to the mountain of the Lord”.
 People don’t realise how high up Jerusalem is.
 Sadly, there was immediate upheaval as our designated apartment had to be changed due to a building site springing up next door – pile driving, water everywhere, dust and immense noise!!
 It is Jerusalem.
 Our landlady chose to upgrade us!!
 Yes, once again the Lord was busy attending to our needs.
 Our first fellowship meeting happened on Tuesday eve.
 We had rich, rich fellowship.
 God is certainly with us!

 Here is an interesting story.
-Wednesday morning we prayed together for our day –a simple prayer, “Lord, lead us by Your Holy Spirit.”
+On Wednesday morning we prayed together for our day – a simple prayer, “Lord, lead us by Your Holy Spirit.”
 The debriefing appointment went very well and after lunch we said, “let’s take a walk in the direction of the Garden Tomb and catch a taxi for the part when Mintie’s legs would not go farther”.
 Outside the King David hotel Mintie realised that she now needed a ride.
 A taxi was just there.
 As we got inside Mintie felt the Holy Spirit touch her powerfully.
 Immediately, the driver said, “Are you believers in Yeshua (Jesus)?
 I am a Jewish believer (Messianic)!”
 Thoroughly taken aback at his open and forthright testimony, Jan said, “Yes, we are Christians – we are believers in Yeshua!”
 Exuberant praise came out of his mouth.
 He had sat for four hours praying for someone to need his taxi – “Yeshua send someone, I need work” he prayed, and along we came.
 The taxi ride led to a time of lively fellowship and mutual prayer.
 He could hardly keep his feet on the ground as he prayed for us in Hebrew – he was full of the Holy Spirit.

 In 2000 Yeshua miraculously appeared to him in his room and revealed to him that He was the Jewish Messiah.
 For two more nights Yeshua appeared again telling him about Himself.
 He had no previous knowledge of anyone called Yeshua.
 Dramatically, he surrendered his life to the Lord, and is now on fire.
 His family disowned him but in another extraordinary turn of events his wife and children also received Yeshua.
 What an extraordinary day.
 We have prayed the same prayer each morning.